topkecleon/telegram-bot-bash/README.md

 ## Expert Usage
 Bashbot is desingned to run manually by the user who installed it.
 Nevertheless it's possible to run it e.g. by an other user-ID, as a system service or sceduled from cron.
-This is onyl recommended for an experiend linux user.
+This is onyl recommended for experiend linux users.

 ### Run as other user or system service
 Running bashbot as an other user is only possible (and strongly recommended) for root.